naneja/ece3514/assignments/a11_priority_queue/README.md

 ### Rubrics:

 * Use Priority Queue on all operations.
-Vector is used to read the data.
+Vector is used efficiently to read the data.
 * Priority Queue size never exceeds square_root(N) in Problem 2.